unxmaal/booterizer/README.md

 $  sudo pip install ansible
 ```

-### Installation of Prerequisite sofware for Ubuntu (Host)
+### Installation of Prerequisite software for Ubuntu (Host)
-* Installing recent vagrant must be done manually on older versions of ubuntu, the procedure below will validate the package using its checksums.
-Justing using apt-get will install an older version we don't want to use.
+* Installing recent vagrant must be done manually on older versions of Ubuntu, the procedure below will validate the package using its checksum.
+Just using apt-get will install an older version we don't want to use.
-* We need to install virtualbox (to run the virtual linux server for the SGI installation media)
+* We need to install VirtualBox (to run the virtual Linux server for the SGI installation media)
-* We need to install vagrant 2.2.3 to configure and kick of provisioning of the new VM
+* We need to install Vagrant 2.2.3 to configure and kick of provisioning of the new VM
-* We need to install ansible to provision the new VM
+* We need to install Ansible to provision the new VM

 ```
 $  sudo apt-get install virtualbox